Panagiotis Efstratiadis: Early life and career

 A 1927 painting of the Theatre of Dionysus by the American artist Henry Bacon.
 Efstratiadis excavated in the theatre between 1861 and 1867.

 Panagiotis Efstratiadis was born in the town of Mantamados on the Greek island of Lesbos, then part of the Ottoman Empire, (Note: Lesbos had been under Ottoman control since 1462, and would remain so throughout Efstratiadis' life; it was annexed by Greece in 1912.) in 1815.
 (Note: Skokos gives the date as November 1813.)
 He studied at the University of Athens under Ludwig Ross, who had served between 1834 and 1836 as Ephor General of Antiquities, the head of the Greek Archaeological Service.
 (Note: Petrakos 2011, p.
-15. For Ross' tenure as Ephor General, see Fappas 2017) In 1837, Efstratiadis received a government scholarship to study in at the Ludwig-Maximilians-Universität in Munich, where he was taught by the classicist and philhellene Friedrich Thiersch, and to read classical philology at the Humboldt University of Berlin.
+15. For Ross' tenure as Ephor General, see Fappas 2017) In 1837, Efstratiadis received a government scholarship to study at the Ludwig-Maximilians-Universität München, where he was taught by the classicist and philhellene Friedrich Thiersch, and to read classical philology at the Friedrich Wilhelm University of Berlin.
 One of his teachers in Berlin was August Böckh, the compiler of the Corpus Inscriptionum Graecarum, a series of publications aiming to collate all known inscriptions from ancient Greece.
 In Germany, he studied alongside Stefanos Koumanoudis, later described as "the undisputed giant" of Greek epigraphy.

 Efstratiadis remained in Germany for six years, returning to Greece in 1843 to work as a teacher.
 He took his first post in a secondary school (gymnasium) in Nafplio, followed by a position as headmaster of another gymnasium in Athens, which he held until 1863.